 Our Company

-John Evans’ Sons, Inc., has proven time and again why America’s Oldest Springmaker is also its best.
+John Evans’ Sons, Incorporated, has proven time and again why America’s Oldest Springmaker is also its best.
 We manufacture custom and specialized springs for a variety of industries.
 In 2006, Kaman Aerospace, a supplier to the global aerospace industry, presented us with its top award for outstanding quality and on-time delivery by a component vendor to a major defense contractor.

 Over the past two decades, our commitment to excellence has garnered numerous quality performance awards from major corporations, including I.B.M., Siemens Energy, Burle Industries, General Electric, Day & Zimmermann, Branson Ultrasonics.